 Essential Math Skills

 The math portion of the class offers each student an opportunity to re-examine and incorporate essential math skills needed to take on math in the upcoming school year.
 Informal diagnostic testing, weekly assessments, and daily warm-up exercises will be utilized to gauge individual student progress.
-Over the course of six weeks, students will have reviewed the following skill areas:
+Students will review the following skill areas: